jamesjenner/meltingpot/README.md

 * all comms is pure websockets
 * extensible modular message protocol, allowing encapuslation of message logic on a per entity basis

+##Quick Start

+- Clone the repository: `git clone https://github.com/jamesjenner/meltingpot.git`
+- Install client dependancies via [Bower](http://bower.io): `bower install meltingpot`
+- Install server via [NPM](http://www.npmjs.org/): `npm install meltingpot`

 ##Usage

-Use the git repository as a template for a new application, only fork this project if you wish to adapt the template.
+Use the git repository as a template for a new application you can either clone the respository or install the client via bower and the server via npm (see quick start).
-To use the repository as a template then you must download and create your own repository (or not, as you wish).

-To extend look at the shared/panel.js and panelHandler.js examples.
+To extend the protocol refer to `shared/panel.js` and `panelHandler.js` examples.
+The `testClient.html` will run in a cloned environment, utilising the panel extension example.

 ##Key Components